Looking for the Greek Island experience without all the crowds? Well, look no further than Pelion, the Greece of Mama Mia!

-It's absolutely beautiful without the hoards of tourists that flock to the other islands and beaches.
+Pelion is an absolutely beautiful location without the hoards of tourists that flock to the other islands and beaches.
+So instead of the usual, make sure to visit Pelion on your next visit to Greece!

 Where is Pelion?

-I loved driving up the coast of Greece.
+We loved driving up the coast of Greece from Athens to Pelion.

 It was near the end of the season so it was very quiet and relaxing.
 Yet it was sunny, warm and beautiful.